 a shimmer of possibility includes everyday life scenes captured in a journey across the United States.
 It is presented as a mosaic of images reflecting upon the photographic medium as a process of movement, thought and observation in the style of Chekhov, whose tales were descriptive accounts of ordinary moments.
 Some sequences include such intimate scenes that images show, almost clinically, social and personal deprivation.

 In The Present, Graham continues with the tradition of street photography and, to some extent, with the wake of the “decisive moment” through images of New York City.
 Photographs framing slightly different elements are formalised in series of two or three images of the same scene – separated by brief fractions of time – in an attempt to emphasise those fleeting moments as a fundamental part of living in a city.

 Graham has recognised the connection between the three projects that are included in The Whiteness of the Whale and the main controls of the photographic camera: the aperture display that adjusts the light, the shutter speed that controls the timing, and the focus signal that centres the attention.
 In this regard, his photographs do not just refer to America, but to the very act of photographing through light, time and conscience.

 Paul Graham is known internationally from his very first book A1.
 The Great North Road (1981-1982).
 His work is a benchmark in the history of documentary photography in Britain.
 Since 2002, he lives and works in the United States.
 His works have been exhibited in the most important artistic institutions including the Museum of Modern Art (MoMA) in New York and Tate Gallery in London.
-His most recent relevant publications are: Does Yellow Run Forever?
+His most recent relevant publications are: End of an Age (Scalo, 1998) or Does Yellow Run Forever?
 (Mack, 2014), as well as the book accompanying this project published also by Mack, The Whiteness of the Whale (2015).